US Expat Taxes for Americans Living in Japan– What You Need to Know

 Living in Japan is an incredible experience for a variety of reasons – the culture, history, landscapes, and the cuisine, to name but a few.
 As an American expatriate living in Japan though, what exactly do you need to know regarding filing US expat (and Japanese) taxes?

-The good news is if you are paying income tax in Japan, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.
+The good news is if you are paying income tax in Japan, there are various exclusions and exemptions available to prevent double taxation.

 US taxes – what you need to know

 If your annual, global income exceeds US$12,550 (per individual) in 2021 ($12,400 in 2020), or $400 of self-employment income, or just $5 of any income if you are married to but filing separately from a foreigner, then you are required to file Form 1040.
 While any tax you may owe is still due by April 15, expats get an automatic filing extension until June 15.
 This can be extended still further online until October 15 in needed.

 If you have foreign assets worth over US$200,000 per person, excluding your home if it is owned in your own name, you also have to file form 8938 and declare them.